soilwise-he/SoilWise-documentation/tech/docs/infrastructure/infrastructure-intro.md

 on **WeTransform cloud infrastructure**:

-- a k8s deployment of the hale connect stack as been installed and configured.
+- a k8s deployment of the Hale Connect stack has been installed and configured.
 This instance can provide user management and has been integrated with the GitHub repository <https://github.com/soilwise-he/Soilwise-credentials>.
 The stack provides [Transformation](../technical_components/transformation.md) and [Validation](../technical_components/metadata_validation.md) capabilities.

 ## Future work - Iteration 2